Dragon (Dungeons & Dragons): Brass dragon

 Although weaker than many other varieties of dragonkind, brass dragons are still powerful creatures by any measure.
 They have a strong mercenary streak and often agree to serve as guardians or battle champions for anyone willing to pay suitably well.
 Ancient brass dragons are some of the best – and most willing – sources of advice in the entire Prime Material Plane.

 Physically, the brass dragon is highly distinctive.
 From below, its outstretched wings form a triangular shape, as they are attached to its body all the way to the tip of its tail.
 The wings are longest at the shoulder and taper gently as they reach the tail.
 Their scales seem to radiate heat and light.
 The shape of the head is quite unusual, as it includes a large, curved plate that extends from the dragon's eyes and cheeks on either side and curves upwards into two points, much like a plowshare.
 They have two sharp horns on the chin, which become steadily pointier as the dragon ages.
 They smell like hot, oiled metal.
 Brass wyrmlings probably learn to talk more quickly than the young of any other sentient species.
 As it matures, a brass dragon adds a love of fire to its love of speech.
 Though they have an extremely deadly breath weapon, they are more fragile than other dragons.
 As a result, they make alliances with small groups of intelligent creatures, such as tribes of nomadic Dragonborn.

 The brass dragon prefers to dig its lair inside a desert peak or spire.
 They also prefer to have their lairs face eastwards, so that the rising sun will warm the lair for the bulk of the day.
 A brass dragon's lair is well-constructed and quite extensive, with many twisting corridors and dead ends to confuse and discourage hostile intruders along with bolt holes.
 The centerpiece of any brass dragon's lair is the Grand Conversation Hall, where it spends the majority of its time entertaining friends and visitors.

-The brass dragon was an example of content misrepresented by the game's detractors, by whom it was described erroneously as the worst of dragons.
+The brass dragon was an example of content misrepresented by the game's detractors.
+It was described erroneously as the worst of dragons.